Hey Y’all. Welcome to August Swine BBQ. Please excuse our mess…August Swine is still under construction. We’ll have it fixed real soon!

 “Slow down Boy.
 Dat bone need a break.”

-“Hey big fella, it’s naked if it ain’t wearing my meat dressing.”
+“Hey big fella, it’s naked if it ain’t wearin my meat dressin.”